A Survivor Helps Other Survivors Process The Horrors Of The Las Vegas Mass Shooting

 The healer now needed her own healing

-When she began the group meetings, Ghaed didn't fully realize, she says, how deep her own invisible wounds were.
+When she began the group meetings, Ghaed didn't fully realize how deep her own invisible wounds were, she says.

-Ghaed now knew, up close and personally, more of what the service men and women she'd treated as a PTSD counselor had gone through.
+Ghaed now knew, up close and personally, more of what the servicemen and servicewomen she had treated as a PTSD counselor had gone through.

-A year on, Dr. Ghaed says she realizes she needed the group as much as they needed her.
+A year on, Ghaed says she realizes she needed the group as much as the participants needed her.

-"I guess I thought that my expertise and experience in treating trauma for all of these years would somehow protect me or immunize me from the effects of living through a near death experience.
-And in fact it didn't, ya know?," Ghaed says.
+"I guess I thought that my expertise and experience in treating trauma for all of these years would somehow protect me or immunize me from the effects of living through a near-death experience.
+And in fact it didn't, you know?"
+Ghaed says.

-They'd often end with circular huddle.
+They would often end with a circular huddle.
 "All of us sort of came in together and just gave thanks and gratitude for having each other and being able to heal together," she says.
-The gatherings she says underscore the importance of social networks to help people begin to bounce back.
+The gatherings, she says, underscore the importance of social networks to help people begin to bounce back.

 "You know I really strongly believe that we recover and we heal from trauma."